openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 Levels of Support
 ******************

+.. only:: Open_edX

+ .. note:: The support level definitions described in this section and the
+    level of support designated for each exercise, problem type, or tool are applicable only to edx.org.

 The level of support that edX provides for each problem, exercise, or tool varies.
 The levels of support are categorized as full, provisional, or no support.
 This table provides the definition for each level of support.

+In Studio, the support level for each exercise, problem type, or tool is represented with an icon when you select **Advanced**, **HTML**, or **Problem** to add a new component to your course.
+By default, only fully supported or provisionally supported exercises, problem types, or tools are available for adding to your course.
+To add unsupported problem types and tools, see :ref:`Add_Unsupported_Exercises_Problems`.

 .. list-table::
    :widths: 25 60